Freelancing software that helps you get paid faster.

 How to build your freelance portfolio website (10 step guide)

-One of the biggest challenges for freelancers is marketing their services and getting other people to know about them.
+One of the biggest challenges for freelancers is marketing their services (getting other people to know about them), signing contract templates with good clients, or finding great prospects worthy of drafting scope of work templates or quote templates.
 Gone are the times when you might use the yellow pages and classified ads to advertise your services.
 In today’s tech-driven era, people often turn to online directories and Google when looking for a service or product.

 As a freelancer, this trend to search online provides you with a great opportunity to market your services using a freelance portfolio website, and allows you to go toe-to-toe with the big businesses.